Arduin of Ivrea: Margrave of Ivrea

 Arduin was born around 955 in Pombia and named after his maternal grandfather, Arduin Glaber.
 His father, Dado, Count of Pombia, was a nephew of King Berengar II.
 Arduin married Bertha, who is often said to be the daughter of Otbert II, Margrave of Milan.
 They had three sons: Arduin (sometimes called Ardicino), Otto, and Guibert.
-From them descended the later counts of Ivrea and in turn those of Agliè, Brosso, Castellamonte, Front and Rivarolo.
+From them descended the later counts of Ivrea and in turn those of Agliè, Brosso, Castellamonte, Front, and Rivarolo.

 In 990, Arduin succeeded his kinsman Conrad in the March of Ivrea.
 Conrad was Berengar II's son and was married to a daughter of Arduin Glaber.
 It is unclear if Arduin was appointed to Ivrea by the king–emperor Otto III or if he succeeded as Conrad's heir.
-The March of Ivrea, since its restructuring under Berengar II in 950, consisted of the counties of Burgaria, Ivrea, Lomello, Ossola, Pombia, Stazzona and Vercelli, and the dioceses of Ivrea, Novara, Vercelli, and Vigevano, plus part of the dioceses Pavia and Milan.
+The March of Ivrea, since its restructuring under Berengar II in 950, consisted of the counties of Burgaria, Ivrea, Lomello, Ossola, Pombia, Stazzona, and Vercelli, and the dioceses of Ivrea, Novara, Vercelli, and Vigevano, plus part of the dioceses of Pavia and Milan.
 Arduin became Count of the Sacred Palace of the Lateran in Rome in 991.

 During his rule in Ivrea, Arduin backed the claims of the monastic orders and of the minor nobles, a policy that inevitably led to clashes with the imperially appointed bishops.
 The hostility turned into open conflict in the year 997, when the Emperor Otto III granted to Pietro, Bishop of Vercelli, the fief of Caresana.
 Arduin did not recognise the donation.
 There were riots in the city of Vercelli between the knights and the bishop's followers, during which the bishop was killed.
 Arduin intervened in the city, formally to restore order; during the clashes, the cathedral, where the bishop had been interred, was burned.
 The bishop-count Warmund of Ivrea condemned Arduin for the killing of Pietro, excommunicated him, and obtained from the Emperor a proclamation that the city of Ivrea, along with the land for three miles outside the walls, was free from Arduin's rule.

 In the year 1000 Arduin was in Rome to explain his position to the newly appointed Pope Sylvester II.
-Otto III was also present in the city, and Warmund and Leone, successor of Pietro as the bishop of Vercelli, probably were as well, and the pope confirmed Arduin's excommunication and demanded he abdicate to his title in favor of his son.
+Otto III was also present in the city, and Warmund and Leone (successor of Pietro as Bishop of Vercelli) probably were as well.
+The Pope confirmed Arduin's excommunication and demanded that he abdicate his title in favor of his son.
 Arduin did not accept the sentence.
 He returned in his lands, and, instead of abdicating, expelled Warmund from Ivrea and rapidly conquered the cities of Vercelli and Novara, while his followers took control of Como and several cities of the Piedmont.